 London, 2027.
 In this dystopian world, humans have been incapable of reproducing for eighteen years for an unknown reason, meaning the imminent extinction of the species.
 Britain is the one remaining civilized society on the planet, which has resulted in people wanting to immigrate there.
 As such, it has become a police state in order to handle the immigrants, who are placed into refugee camps.
 Lowly government bureaucrat Theo Faron, once an activist, is approached by the Fishes, deemed a terrorist group, led by his ex-wife Julian Taylor, who he has not seen in close to twenty years, their marriage which disintegrated following the death of their infant son Dylan during the 2008 flu pandemic.
 Although the Fishes did use terrorist means in their on-going revolution against the state in the fight for immigrant rights, Julian vows that they now garner support solely by speaking to the people.
 What she wants is for Theo to use his connections to get transit papers for a young immigrant woman named Kee who needs to get to the coast.
 Although initially reluctant to do it because of the difficulty, Theo is able to grant Julian this favor, however with the change that he now needs to accompany Kee on her journey.
 As Theo and Kee progress on that journey, Theo learns more and more about what's going on, including the reason that Kee needs to get to the coast, the fact that no one in the group knows if their end destination even exists, and that his and Kee's lives are in greater danger than he believed when they started the journey.
 But Theo's sole mission becomes to help Kee at any cost for the survival of the species.

-The world's youngest citizen has just died at 18, and humankind is facing the likelihood of its own extinction.
-Set in and around a dystopian London fractious with violence and warring nationalistic sects, Children of Men follows the unexpected discovery of a lone pregnant woman and the desperate journey to deliver her to safety and restore faith for a future beyond those presently on Earth.
+The world's youngest citizen has just died at the age of eighteen, and humankind is facing the likelihood of its own extinction.
+Set in and around a dystopian London fractious with violence and warring nationalistic sects, this movie follows the unexpected discovery of a lone pregnant woman and the desperate journey to deliver her to safety and restore faith for a future beyond those presently on Earth.

-"Children of Men" envisages a world one generation from now that has fallen into chaos on the heels of an infertility defect in the population.
-The world's youngest citizen has just died at 18, and humankind is facing the likelihood of its own extinction.
-Set against a backdrop of London torn apart by violence and warring nationalistic sects, "Children of Men" follows an unlikely champion of Earth's survival: Theo, a disillusioned ex-activist turned bureaucrat, who is forced to face his own demons and protect the planet's last remaining hope.
+This movie envisages a world one generation from now that has fallen into chaos on the heels of an infertility defect in the population.
+The world's youngest citizen has just died at the age of eighteen, and humankind is facing the likelihood of its own extinction.
+Set against a backdrop of London torn apart by violence and warring nationalistic sects, this movie follows an unlikely champion of Earth's survival: Theo, a disillusioned ex-activist turned bureaucrat, who is forced to face his own demons and protect the planet's last remaining hope.

-With this dystopian world ravished by war, paranoia and the frustrations of Man the Orwellian vision of Nineteen Eighty-Four, the totalitarian future is now complete and amongst us.
-With female fertility becoming obsolete, Man cannot reproduce, and no child has been born on the face of the planet for eighteen years.
+With this dystopian world ravished by war, paranoia, and the frustrations of Man, the Orwellian vision of 1984, the totalitarian future is now complete and amongst us.
+With female fertility becoming obsolete, Man cannot reproduce, and no child has been born on the face of the Earth for eighteen years.
 Man, and his future, is dying.
 Soon he shall be extinct.
 Theo, the beaten, downtrodden and middle-aged ex-political activist will, unwittingly, become involved in a war of an underground revolt.
-Here he is active once more, in the perilous journey across England's Home Counties, with a young girl, Kee, who, to Theo's bewilderment is pregnant.
+Here, he is active once more, in the perilous journey across England's home counties, with a young girl, Kee, who, to Theo's bewilderment is pregnant.
 The first pregnant woman for more than eighteen years.
 This secret must be protected, at all cost, and mother and child must flee to the mysterious and enigmatic Human Project, across the seas.
 Their flight is a constant fight for survival.
 Who can be trusted?
 Who can keep a secret?

 - On November 16th, 2027, a brief newscast (done by newsreaders Mishal Husain & Rob Curling) reports on the state of the world: women have become infertile and no children have been born for 18 years.
 Most of the world's societies have collapsed and in Britain all foreigners have been declared illegal immigrants and are rounded up by British military forces to be deported.
 Additionally, the youngest person in the world, the Argentine Baby Diego (Juan Gabriel Yacuzzi), has been murdered by one of his fans when he refused to give them an autograph.
 The newscast is watched by a saddened and stunned crowd in a Fleet Street coffee shop.
 A man, Theo Faron (Clive Owen), enters the coffee shop, seemingly indifferent to the news story or the crowd.
 Just after he leaves and stops to add liquor to his coffee, the shop is blown up by a bomb.
 The act is attributed to an underground guerrilla group, the Fishes.
 Theo is shaken by the incident and leaves work early, under the excuse of being shaken by Baby Diego's death, to visit his friend, Jasper (Michael Caine), who lives outside London.
 Jasper, a former political activist, now lives in seclusion in a well-hidden forest home with his catatonic wife, Janice (Philippa Urquhart), growing variants of cannabis.